Fossa – Pak Eddy, Indonesia 70%

-Fossa, a cat-like mammal indigenous to Madagascar, roams the forests of the island hunting both day and night.
-The fossa is of the same origin of the craft chocolate that Yilina and Jay first tasted years ago that inspired their chocolate journey.
-Yilina and Jay’s first taste of craft chocolate was a Madagascan dark bar, they were instantly hit by wonderful flavours of refreshingly tart raspberries and warm almonds.
-This moment opened the pair’s eyes to how craft chocolates can have such flavour clarity – so different from the normal mass-produced industrial chocolate they grew up with.
+The fossa is a cat-like mammal indigenous to Madagascar, just like the craft chocolate Yilina and Jay tasted years ago that first started their chocolate journey.
+Yilina and Jay’s first taste of craft chocolate was a Madagascan dark bar, and they were instantly hit by wonderful flavours of refreshingly tart raspberries and warm almonds.
+This moment opened the pair’s eyes to how craft chocolate can have such flavour clarity – so different from the normal mass-produced industrial chocolate they grew up with.

 Fossa Chocolate purchases its cacao directly from farmers, cooperatives and grower-centric organisations (a term we’ve borrowed from Raaka).
 For Fossa’s Pak Eddy bar, it was in 2016 that Yilina and Jay visited their friends in Yogyakarta, Indonesia.
 During this visit they were introduced to Pak Eddy, a cacao farmer with a reputation of being one of the best cacao farmers and fermenters in Indonesia.